 It was reintroduced in 1989 as a low cost machine-made brand.
 It was deleted from Habanos portfolio circa 2005, and production moved to Internacional Cubana de Tabacos S.A.
 (ICT), albeit with new sizes and branding.
-It was discontinued by ICT around 2014.
-According to some sources, the cigars were (and possibly are still) available in Cuba for some time after this, so it may have become a domestic production cigar.
+It became Cuban domestic market only around 2014.
+In 2022, Belinda reappeared in the global market, presumably because of the widespread shortages of Cuban cigars generally.

 Dress box of 20 cigars in plastic tubes.